Code-Institute-Submissions/Vibrant-Future-Foundation/README.md

 ## Design

-- Main colours used throughout the pages are black, white , green and sky blue.
+ **Main colours used throughout the pages are Light shade gray, Green and Black.**
+   - Light Shade gray colour used for background colour , Green colour used for Navigation bar and Black colour as a main Font colour.

 ## Typography